 All examples use Apache v2.4 on a debian-like system (e.g. Ubuntu) unless otherwise noted

-These configurations add headers to HTTP responses so that the client browser knows what information it can/should cache:
+These configurations add headers to HTTP responses so that the client browser knows what information it can/should cache.
+In this example, static files (html, images, etc) are cached.

 Add this to